MatteoZinni/R_Aeshna_juncea_cyanea/README.md

 # Introduction
 The southern hawker or blue hawker (Aeshna cyanea) is a species of hawker dragonfly.
 The species is one of the most common and most widespread dragonflies in Europe.
 The total range is West Palearctic and covers a large part of Europe (to Scotland and southern Scandinavia in the North to Italy (without the Southwest) and the northern Balkans to the South); the Eastern boundary is formed by the Ural and the West by Ireland.
 It is also found in Northwest Africa (Algeria).
 In Central Europe the species is very common
+(since the alogtyhtm peromofrs weel they can be tested on more species to asses also conservations status and potential risk and addressing to cinservation soultion)

 # The dataset
 The function ```occ``` within the ```spocc``` package has been used to retrieve 5000 occurrences for Aeshna cyanea and 5000 entryes for Aeshna juncea from the European contintent.
 A. cyanea dataset feature 112 variables while A. juncea 140.
 Both dataset follow [The Darwin Core](https://dwc.tdwg.org/) standard as required by GBIF.